-Congress Overturns Trump's National Emergency Declaration To Build The Wall
+Trump Vows Veto After Congress Blocks His Order To Build Border Wall

 Democrats broadly oppose the wall, but have argued the resolution bends the intent of the law and the constitutional authority of Congress.
 "We've never had a president like this.
 We've had lots of presidents with lots of foibles but none of them seem to equate their own ego with the entire functioning of the government of the United States except this one.
 We can't succumb to that," said Senate Minority Leader Chuck Schumer, D-N.Y.

-Neither chamber is expected to to muster the two-thirds support required to override a presidential veto, which Trump reiterated was likely on Thursday.
-The president told reporters he'll "probably have to veto" the resolution, and said it would withstand expected court challenges as well.
+Trump said Thursday his declaration would withstand expected court challenges.
 "The legal scholars all say it's totally constitutional.
 It's very important.
 It's really a border security vote," he said.

 Many Senate Republicans aren't as sure.
 "Never before has a president asked for funding, Congress has not provided it, and the president then has used the National Emergencies Act of 1976 to spend the money anyway," said Sen. Lamar Alexander, R-Tenn., who said congressional authority to appropriate federal tax dollars is a "crucial source of our freedom."